terryaney/KatApp/scripts/readme.md

 1. Applied to a 'container' `HTMLElement` without a `template`.
 Similar to when a `template` is provided, the container will be searched for any `HTMLInputElement`s and automatically added events and bindings.
 The container will be given access to the scope.
 This can be envisioned as an 'inline template' so to speak where all the markup for an input is manually provided and only available to the current input.

 Internally, KatApp Framework leverages the [`v-scope`](#https://github.com/vuejs/petite-vue#petite-vue-only) directive to append 'input helper properties and methods' onto the 'global scope' object that can be used by inputs or templates.

+- [v-ka-nomount](#v-ka-nomount) - Control whether or not the associated HTML input element allows for the KatApp framework to wire up all automatic processing.
+- [rbl-input Table](#rbl-input-table) - Discusses RBLe Framework `rbl-input` table layout that can be used to automatically control many of the `v-ka-input` model properties.
+- [v-ka-input Model](#v-ka-input-model) - Discusses the properties that can be passed in to configure the `v-ka-input` directive.
+- [v-ka-input Model Samples](#v-ka-input-model-samples) - Examples illustrating the different properties that can be assigned on the `v-ka-input` model object.
+- [v-ka-input Scope](#v-ka-input-scope) - Discusses the properties that are exposed on the `v-ka-input` scope and can be used in Kaml View markup.
+- [v-ka-input Scope Samples](#v-ka-input-scope-samples) - Examples illustrating uses of the different properties returned by the `v-ka-input` scope object.

 ### v-ka-nomount